 |

-In 1926, Sir Arthur Eddington argued that all celestial bodies are bathed in star light and that interstellar space must therefore have a temperature of approx. 3°K (-270°C) (1).
-After him, George Gamow interpreted this cosmic background radiation as an after-glow from the big bang.
-He calculated a figure of 5°K (-268°C).
-In 1961, he revised his figures predicting 50°K (2).
+In 1926, Sir Arthur Eddington argued that all celestial bodies are bathed in star light and that interstellar space must therefore have a temperature of approximately 3 K (-270°C) (1).
+After him, George Gamow interpreted this cosmic background radiation as an afterglow from the big bang.
+He calculated a figure of 5 K (-268°C).
+In 1961, he revised his figures predicting 50 K (2).
 In 1964, the two astronomers Arno Penzias and Robert Wilson finely measured a temperature of 2.7°K.

 Later, NASA constructed a special satellite to map the entire cosmos using microwave background radiation.
-According to the big bang theory, the irregularities in the expansion of hydrogen and helium should have resulted in the large structures in the universe.
-However, the satellite’s instruments proved to be too insensitive to measure any differences at all.
+According to the big bang theory, the irregularities in the expansion of hydrogen and helium should have caused the large structures in the universe.
+However, the first satellites instruments proved to be too insensitive to measure any differences at all.

-Then, a new satellite was built equipped with instruments which were 30 times more sensitive.
+Then, a new satellite was built equipped with instruments, which were thirty times more sensitive.
 Subtle differences were, in fact, then noted.
 However, unpleasant surprises were also found.
-For example, it was found that the cosmos has a north and south pole and an Equator (3).
-This, for its part, could mean that the universe has a center and that we are close to this center.
-In the big bang model, these results could not be understood because it is assumed that the universe does not have a center.
+For example, it was found that the cosmos has a North and South Pole and an Equator (3).
+This, for its part, could mean that the universe has a centre and that we are close to this centre.
+In the big bang model, these results could not be understood because it is assumed that the universe does not have a centre.

 Considering the erroneous predictions of the big bang theory (the exceptional uniform structure of microwave background radiation) and the alternative interpretations of the microwave background, it is necessary to critically consider the big bang theory in its entirety.